quoideneuf/aspace_oclc/README.md

 Users with appropriate permissions will be able to use a menu item in the Plugins section of the toolbar to import OCLC records.

-Start by entering a search term and viewing the results.
-Select items to import by clicking "Select".
-Start the import job by clicking "Import"
+Start by entering a list of OCLC numbers and previewing the results.
+Start the import job by clicking "Import".